 NOTE: it's actually a lot creamier than this photo shows.
 I stink at taking pics of food and this is the best shot I could find!

-Creamy Stovetop Macaroni and Cheese
+Creamy Stove-top Macaroni and Cheese

 - Sea salt and pepper to your taste

 - Melt butter in a medium sized saucepan.
-When it's hot, add flour and whisk it well; keep whisking while it cooks for 2 minutes or so, but keep the heat on low-medium and don't let it burn.
+When it's hot, add flour and whisk well; keep whisking while it cooks for 2 minutes or so, but keep the heat on low-medium and don't let it burn.
 Add milk slowly and keep whisking, it'll start to thicken.
 Once you have it all stirred in (again, keep whisking and don't have your heat too high or it will stick and burn), add the cheese.
-Keep whisking as it melts and add some pepper and plenty of sea salt to give it a great taste – do some taste testing to get it right.
+Keep whisking as it melts and add some pepper and plenty of sea salt to give it a great taste.
+Do some taste testing to get it right, add more cheese if you’d like.
 (This cheese sauce is also great on steamed veggies and it's the same sauce I use for my ham & escalloped potatoes.)
-When the pasta is cooked, stir it all together, and you're done!
+If it gets too thick, add a little more milk and whisk more.
+When the pasta is cooked, strain it then stir everything together and you're done!

-***NOTE: See the comments below from a reader who shares her Mom's recipe for an easy one-pan stove-top mac & cheese!
+***NOTE: See the comments below from a reader who shares her Mom's recipe for an easy one-pan stove-top mac & cheese.

-More posts you might like:
+More you might like: